-- Saved accounts are not supported for repeating schedules. - Reactivating scheduled transaction is not supported. - Updating a scheduled transaction is not supported. - Querying for the status of a scheduled transaction (i.e. active or not) is not supported.
+- Saved accounts are supported for repeating schedules. - Reactivating a scheduled transaction is supported. - Updating a scheduled transaction is supported, except the credit card cannot be changed. - Querying for the status of a scheduled transaction (i.e. active or not) is supported.